Canyoning tours FAQ

 03. Is there a minimum or maximum age?

-We don’t have a minimum or maximum age.
-Each person is different and we hope that the information we provide will help you to decide if canyoning is for your group and which trip is the most adapted.
+While we don’t enforce a strict minimum or maximum age, we do provide minimum age guidelines for all of our tours.
+Every person is different, and we hope the information we provide helps you decide if canyoning is suitable for your group and which trip is the best fit.
+If you’d like to book for children under the minimum age, please contact us to discuss.

 04. I am scared of height or moving water, can I still come on a trip?

-If you don’t know how to swim you should tell us in the comment section when you do your booking and discuss it with your guide when you meet him/her.
-We are able to accomodate Explore, Adrenaline and Heli trips but need to know in advance.
+If you don’t know how to swim please let us know in the comment section when you make your booking, and discuss it with your guide upon arrival.

 06. Overweight, physical condition, movement restriction and disability